karol-bisztyga/soroban-test/README.md

 This just runs some calculations using the "trust" data.
 The point here is that if we go for too much calculations, the transaction will hang forever.

+Important thing to note here is that we do not exceed the limit of CPU isntructions (100_000_000 based on https://soroban.stellar.org/docs/fundamentals-and-concepts/fees-and-metering#resource-fee).
+I know once this limit is exceeeded, the transaction will hang forever.
+I performed transactions that would have 80_000_000 - 96_000_000 and still hang (die).

 ## Note

 I realize that Soroban has some constraints and we cannot run everything there.
 The point is, these constraints are too strict for us to successfully implement desired functionalities.